AnkurKatyarmal/Aster/idfy-tracker/README.md

 ### 1. Create a Firebase project
 1. Go to [console.firebase.google.com](https://console.firebase.google.com) → **Add project**.
-2. Name it anything (e.g. `idfy-project-tracker`).
+2. Name it anything (e.g. `client-project-tracker`).
 Google Analytics is optional — you can skip it.

 ### 2. Enable Google sign-in
 1. In the console: **Build → Authentication → Get started**.